 - TFIIH

 TFIID is the first GTF to bind to the promoter, and it recognizes the TATA box using its TATA-binding protein (TBP) subunit.
 Once TFIID is bound to the promoter, the other GTFs and RNA polymerase II can assemble to form the complete PIC.
-Practically speaking, tFIIH has helicase activity, which unwinds the DNA double helix to allow RNA polymerase II to access the DNA template.
+TFIIH has helicase activity, which unwinds the DNA double helix to allow RNA polymerase II to access the DNA template.
 TFIIH also phosphorylates the C-terminal domain (CTD) of RNA polymerase II, which is essential for initiating transcription.

 Trends and Latest Developments

-Adding to this, advancements in high-throughput sequencing technologies, such as ChIP-seq (chromatin immunoprecipitation sequencing) and RNA-seq (RNA sequencing), have allowed researchers to map the binding sites of RNA polymerase and transcription factors across the entire genome.
+What's more, advancements in high-throughput sequencing technologies, such as ChIP-seq (chromatin immunoprecipitation sequencing) and RNA-seq (RNA sequencing), have allowed researchers to map the binding sites of RNA polymerase and transcription factors across the entire genome.
 These studies have revealed that transcription initiation is a highly complex and regulated process involving a large number of proteins and DNA elements.
 They have also identified novel promoter elements and transcription factors that play a role in gene expression.

 Tips and Expert Advice